alicechang29/jobly-react/tickets.md

 8. Make sure the default nulls for the cards are being used properly

+9. Add key in Error Component

+10. Add Loader comp
+    - No need to wrap another div when returning Loader component with that comp's className

+11. in CompanyDetail
+    - Should there be optional chaining in the return statement?
+Any better ways?

 # LEARNING
 For search forms, can keep the state of the input and not clear it out

+Added handle for useEffect dependency.
+This allows for rerender for any handle change